viewflex/ligero/README.md

 ### Overview

-The goal is to provide a versatile, extensible CRUD micro-framework that can be easily understood and deployed, while integrating all the necessary class types, following SOLID design principles, and enabling rapid modeling of domains.
+The goal is to provide a versatile, extensible BREAD (Browse-Read-Edit-Add-Delete) micro-framework that can be easily understood and deployed, while integrating all the necessary class types, following SOLID design principles, and enabling rapid modeling of domains.

-CRUD operations and generation of dynamic controls are performed via a **Publisher** object, which serves a particular representation of a business or application domain.
+BREAD operations and generation of dynamic controls are performed via a **Publisher** object, which serves a particular representation of a business or application domain.
 A Publisher encapsulates a distinct set of components, representing configuration, request, and repository - through configuration of these components we customize a Publisher for the required tasks.

 This package combines an elegant interface for creating, configuring and using Publishers, with a modular architecture that allows enhancement of all components via extension or decoration.
-With scaffolding for Publisher controllers and contexts, it provides a path for implementing both simple CRUD functionality and complex multi-domain applications and services.
+With scaffolding for Publisher controllers and contexts, it provides a path for implementing both simple BREAD functionality and complex multi-domain applications and services.

 This documentation, along with the included demo, shows various ways to implement a Publisher in real-world applications, but in it's simplest form, this one line creates a configured Publisher which returns a data bundle containing the requested results and UI data: